-Igado or Pork Liver Stew is one of the easiest dishes you can ever imagine.
-This dish originated from the northern part of Luzon but is widely enjoyed in all parts of the country.
+Igado or Pork Liver Stew is originated from the northern part of Luzon but is widely enjoyed in all parts of the country.
+Marinate pork strips in soy sauce, then fried in medium heat in oil with minced onion, garlic, vinegar.
+Then add bay leaves, pork liver strips, green peace, carrots, bell pepper and season with salt and pepper.
 The lean pork, liver, green peas and bell pepper combination makes this dish one of the best toppers for hot steaming rice.
 Yum!

 It’s a shame that not all of us is a fan of pork/chicken liver.
 The liver is a type of organ meat which is very nutritious especially in iron.
 It has a grainy texture when chewed with a slightly metallic taste attached to it.